fdeblasio/pokeemerald-expansion/README.md

 - [Sapphire Jester for making the Soot Sack usuable](https://www.pokecommunity.com/showpost.php?p=10222284&postcount=178)

 ## Known Bugs
-- Moving an Pokemon in the PC seems to duplicate its item in the bag
 - Followers will stop following you if you use the naming screen from the party menu.
 It will start to follow you again if you talk to it
 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text
+- Some of the EV-reducing berries on Route 123 will randomly disappear and then come back
 - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well

 ### Potentially just savefile issues due to playing while hacking
+- Moving an Pokemon in the PC seems to duplicate its item in the bag
 - Items in the Battle Pyramid's Battle Bag/held items in the Battle Pike are turning into Poke Balls
     - Seems to happen after trainer battles?